sminnee/silverstripe-staticsiteconnector/README.md

 Once that's done, you can use Composer to add the module to your SilverStripe project:

-    composer require silverstripe/staticsiteconnector
+Once that's done, you can use [Composer](http://getcomposer.org) to add the module to your SilverStripe project:

-Finally, visit `/dev/build` on your site to update the database schema.
+    #> composer require silverstripe/staticsiteconnector

 Migration
 ---------